install.packages(c('rPraat', 'phonTools', 'seewave', 'multitaper', 'emuR',

 Brief introduction

-By way of introduction, when linguists analyze speech data, we are very often interested in how much energy is found at different frequencies.
+By way of introduction, when linguists analyze speech data, we are often interested in how much energy is found at different frequencies.
 This is not easy to spot from the waveform, so the signal is converted into spectrograms or spectral slices, usually generated using the fast Fourier transformation (FFT).
-As the name suggests, this method is fast.
+As the name suggests, this method is blazing fast.

 FFT spectra are suitable for analyzing voiced portions of speech, but in both theory and practice they can be less suitable for analyzing voiceless portions of speech.
 This is because the Fourier basis is periodic, making the FFT inherently more suitable for periodic signals, such as voiced portions of speech, and less suitable for aperiodic signals, such as voiceless portions of speech.